-Since 2019, 55% of subsidiaries, including L'Oréal UK, have carried out an annual ethics self-assessment.
+Since 2019, All subsidiaries, including L'Oréal UK, have carried out an annual ethics self-assessment.

-An annual ethics reporting system enables us to monitor the implementation of L'Oréal's Ethics programme.
-On completion, countries are informed of their potential areas for improvement, by the Global Ethics Department, and implement measures to address any potential areas for concern.
+An annual ethics reporting system enables group companies to share local data regarding the implementation of L'Oréal's Ethics programme.
+Potential areas for improvement are identified on a country-by-country basis and those countries are then responsible for implementing measures to address any potential areas for concern.